Y-OUSSE-F/Churn-Rate-Analysis-Loopers-at-Pursuit/README.md

 ## What is Pursuit?

 Pursuit is an NYC based non-profit dedicated to creating economic transformation where it is needed most.
-We help low-income New Yorkers from traditionally underrepresnted backgrounds in Tech land higher paying jobs by training them to become sftware engineers over the course of a 1 year fellowship.
+We help low-income New Yorkers from traditionally underrepresnted backgrounds in Tech land higher paying jobs by training them to become software engineers over the course of a 1 year fellowship.
 Our Fellows go onto join top companies such as Uber, Citi, Blackstone, JP Morgan Chase, and many more.
 To learn more about Pursuit, please visit our site at: www.pursuit.org

 ## What is a "Looper"?